gshipley/roadshow/02-smoketest.md

 ###** Command Line **

-The first thing we want to do to ensure that our *oc* command line tools was installed and successfully added to our path is login to the OpenShift Enterprise 3.0 environment that has been provided for this Roadshow session.
-In order to login, we will use the *oc* command and then specify the server that we want to authenticate to.
+The first thing we want to do to ensure that our `oc` command line tools was installed and successfully added to our path is login to the OpenShift Enterprise 3.0 environment that has been provided for this Roadshow session.
+In order to login, we will use the `oc` command and then specify the server that we want to authenticate to.
 Issue the following command:

 	$ oc login openshift-master.CITYNAME.openshift3roadshow.com

 **Note:** Ensure that you replace *CITYNAME* with the correct hostname / city for your location.
 This information was provided to you by the instructor of this workshop.

 **Note:** After entering in the above command, you may be prompted to accept the security certificate

-You should see the following output:
+You may see the following output:

 	The server uses a certificate signed by an unknown authority.
 	You can bypass the certificate check, but any data you send to the server could be intercepted by others.